Griffen, Sears lift No. 3 Alabama over rival Auburn 77-69

 AP Sports Writer

-The Crimson Tide (22-3, 12-0 Southeastern Conference) remained the only Power-5 team without a league loss.
+The Crimson Tide (22-3, 12-0 Southeastern Conference) remained the only Power-5 team without a league loss, but it was iffy most of the way with Auburn putting the defensive clamps on star Brandon Miller.

+“I thought our guys showed some resilience to weather a bad shooting night from Brandon,” Tide coach Nate Oats said.
+“We had some other guys step up.”

 The Tigers (17-8, 7-5) missed nine straight shots in the final minutes.
 They have dropped five of their last six after being ranked most of the way.

+“Our team is playing good basketball right now,” Tigers coach Bruce Pearl said.
+“We’re playing well.
+We’re just not playing well enough to beat the best team in the country.”

-Sears and Griffen helped Alabama overcome an off shooting performance from star Brandon Miller, who had 13 points but missed all seven 3-point attempts.
+Sears and Griffen helped Alabama overcome an off shooting performance from star Miller, who had 13 points but missed all seven 3-point attempts.
+They were a combined 5 of 8 from 3-point range, and the rest of the team went just 1 of 13.

 Miller’s driving layup with 2:37 left gave Alabama a 71-66 lead, its biggest to that point.
 The Tigers went cold before Green’s layup at the buzzer that kept Alabama from its 11th double-digit SEC win.